Estimated reading time: 5 minutes

 Agni – Primordial Light of Creation

-To understand Agni, we look to the Astral level of creation where cords of consciousness rule, where the subtle life forms are akin to threads of consciousness, the Nagas.
+To understand Agni, we look to the Astral level of creation.
+We look to where cords of consciousness rule, where the subtle life forms are akin to threads of consciousness – the Nagas.
 Agni is fundamental to this field.

-Agni emerges from the gap between Nirguna Brahm and Saguna Brahm.
-In the relationship between Nirguna Brahm and Saguna Brahm there is a continual collapse of infinite silence to infinite dynamism and vice versa.
-This collapse creates a friction which hums in the form of Agnim.
+Agni can be located at every level of density in the body.
+Its roots are stationed in the gap between Silence resting (Nirguna Brahm) and Silence awake (Saguna Brahm.)
+And it emerges from the gap between Nirguna Brahm and Saguna Brahm.
+In the relationship between Nirguna Brahm and Saguna Brahm there is a continual collapse of infinite silence to infinite dynamism.
+And vice versa.
+As a result, this collapse creates a friction which hums in the form of Agnim.

 Agni is the first form which emerges from the hum of Agnim.
 So, even though the birthplace of Agni is in the gap between Nirguna Brahm and Saguna Brahm, it first appears as the primordial light of creation in the gap between Divine Being and causal body (finest relative level of manifestation).
 For this reason we think of the first moments of our universe as an expression of light.
 However this light is still with us, still initiating the manifestation of all form.